mezidia/architecture_labs/README.md

 </h1>

 <p align="center">
   🌟Hello everyone!
+Its KD!
 This is the repository of architecture labs.🌟
 </p>

 ## Motivation :exclamation: